EnricoMi/publish-unit-test-result-action/README.md

     files: test-results/**/*.xml
 ```

+See the [notes on running this action as a composite action](#running-as-a-composite-action) if you
+run it on Windows or macOS.

 The `if: always()` clause guarantees that this action always runs, even if earlier steps (e.g., the unit test step) in your workflow fail.

 Unit test results are published in the GitHub Actions section of the respective commit: